m47bell/unit-2/project/considerations.md

 1. Find ways to work together and learn from each other.
 1. Talk to other teams about your design decisions.
 Talk to other teams about bugs.
 A fresh pair of eyes always helps.
 1. Sleep is one of the best debugging tools out there and it doesn't even take long to learn!
+1. Think before you Google.
+Google with intention.